pocl/pocl/doc/sphinx/source/almaif.rst

 There's an alternative way to emulate the accelerator in software by setting the base physical address to 0xE.
-This directs the driver to instead use a software emulating function from almaif.cc.
-No changes to accel_example.cpp are needed to run the emulation.
+This directs the driver to instead use a software emulating function from almaif/EmulationDevice.cc.

-Note that as the driver requires write access to ``/dev/mem`` for memory mapping, you may need to execute the application with elevated privileges.
-In this case, note that ``sudo`` by default overrides your environment variables.
-You can either assign them in the same command, or use ``sudo`` with the ``--preserve-env`` switch.
+No changes to the source OpenCL host program (e.g. accel_example.cpp) when switching between emulation, instruction-set simulation or FPGA execution

 Wrapping new hardware component
 -------------------------------